 CARYS CRAGG writes narrative nonfiction.
-As a graduate of SFU’s The Writer’s Studio, her personal essays have appeared in The Globe & Mail, The Tyee, Understorey, and 48 North, amongst others.
-She is faculty in Child, Family & Community Studies programs at Douglas College, and holds a BA in Human & Social Development and MA in Child & Youth Care from the University of Victoria.
-She is a new volunteer with Thursdays Writing Collective and Roots of Empathy and is a member of the Child & Youth Care Association of BC, BC Association of Clinical Counsellors, and Crime Writers of Canada.
-Dead Reckoning: How I Came to Meet the Man Who Murdered My Father (Arsenal Pulp Press, October 2017) is her first book.
-She lives with her son in Vancouver.
+As a graduate of SFU’s The Writer’s Studio, her personal essays, opinions, and reviews have appeared in The Globe & Mail, The Tyee, Understorey, New York Post, The Ormsby Review, and Relational Child & Youth Care Practice, amongst others.
+She is faculty and coordinator in Applied Community Studies programs at Douglas College, and holds a BA in Human & Social Development, an MA in Child & Youth Care from the University of Victoria, and is completing an EdD in Educational Leadership at Western University.
+She recently volunteered with Roots of Empathy, presents to victim services and restorative justice students and practitioners, and is a member of the BC Association of Clinical Counsellors and Child & Youth Care Association of BC.
+Dead Reckoning: How I Came to Meet the Man Who Murdered My Father – a Globe & Mail Best 100 Book of 2017, finalist for the 2018 Hubert Evans BC Book Prize, and finalist for the 2018 Governor General’s Literary Award – is her first book.
+Child & Youth Care in the Field: A Practicum Guidebook is her second.
+She lives with her son in Port Coquitlam.

 (Photo Credit: David P. Ball)